Syllabus Language and Policies

 - Description of major assignments.

-Instructors may be intersted in addressing other issues in their syllabus as well.
-The blocks below outline some ideas for creating a a syllabus that addresses specific concerns.
+Instructors may be interested in addressing other issues in their syllabus as well.
+The blocks below outline some ideas for creating some syllabi that address specific concerns.